RyanDsilva/vidishaagarwal.com/content/projects/mancity.md

         content_data: >-
           Competing teams including Manchester United, Chelsea, Arsenal and Barcelona are looking to expand their fan bases in The U.S.

+          A lot of these teams are targeting audiences like younger people, sneaker-heads, fashion fiends and American football fans, to name a few.
+This is because these audiences have the most visibility.
       - type: content_block
         lwidth: "1/2"
         content_data: >-
           ![](/images/mancity-competitors.png)
       - type: content_block
-        lwidth: "1/2"
-        content_data: >-
-          A lot of these teams are targeting audiences like younger people, sneaker-heads, fashion fiends and American football fans, to name a few.
-This is because these audiences have the most visibility.
-      - type: content_block
-        lwidth: "1/2"
+        lwidth: "full"
         content_data: >-
           ![](/images/screenshot-2024-06-30-at-4.29.43 pm.png)
   - type: section